 When you get to the end of a song, a nice ending helps in bringing the song to a close.
-Here are a few examples that can be used.
+Here are a few examples that

 This one sounds nice and is very easy to play.

 This one is even easier than the first one.

 This one is the same as #2 except it has been raised an octave.